What’s Your Story? Help Egosan Eliminate the Stigma of Incontinence

 Since older people are often traumatized by incontinence as well, we welcome stories from all age groups.
 Why?
 Telling your story will help normalize incontinence to the degree that it is just one human difference among many.

-Your story could that prostate surgery that has left you temporarily incontinent or menopause that has left you with a compelling urge to unrinate with no warning.
+Your story could be that prostate surgery that has left you temporarily incontinent or menopause that has left you with a compelling urge to urinate with no warning.
 No story is too “ordinary” to help others.
-Tell your story by messaging Ask Carol (just click the Ask Carol link in the footer) and I'll be happy to guide you through the process of telling as much or as little as you’d like.
+Tell your story by messaging Ask Carol (just click the Ask Carol link in the gray area under the article) and I'll be happy to guide you through the process of telling as much or as little as you’d like.

-Let’s end the stigma about incontinence by encouraging people with encontience to live their lives fully.
+Let’s end the stigma about incontinence by encouraging people with incontinence to live their lives fully.
 What’s your story?

 Leave a comment